rizkyilhampra/nvim-config/README.md

 # Aquila's Neovim Configuration
-An my neovim configuration write from stratch.
+An my neovim configuration write from stratch (of course,with stolen other neovim configuration from somewhere).
+It is fit with my workflow or/and environtment, see [Aquila's Dotfiles](https://github.com/rizkyilhampra/dotfilesv2).

 ![screenshot](./src/2024-03-15-221218_hyprshot.png)

 ## How to run this thing?
-### Requirement
+### Requirements
 > Forgive me if i'm missing something.
 Please run `:checkhealth` if you are not missing some dependencies after clone my config.

 The Things|Description